-The partnership policy is a "living document" that might need to be adapted over time when it is applied.
-It should be noted that the practical guidance document together with the Working Policies on Gender and Position on Human Rights shall together comprise a resources manual for Wetlands International offices (and partners) to refer to for the design, implementation and review of activities.
+The Partnership Policy is a "living document" that will need to be adapted over time when it is applied.
+It should be noted that the Practical Guidance document together with the Working Policies on Gender and Position on Human Rights shall together comprise a resources manual for Wetlands International offices (and partners) to refer to for the design, implementation and review of activities.